Gulfstream Aerospace

 Information fragmentation

 Crew reported that legacy panel systems required physical displacement to access information — a significant friction point during service.
-The inability to see the whole cabin state from a single location was the most cited source of cognitive load.

 ● Critical